swiftcoder2020/milestone_project_1/README.md

 #### *Recruiter's Perspective*

-* As a user of a prospective recruiter,

-* As a user, there is a responsibility to identify potential developers to suggest to their portfolio of clients with specific requirements to be matched therefore
+* As a user, there is a responsibility to efficiently identify an accumulation of potential developers to suggest to their portfolio of clients with specific requirements to be matched therefore the functionality of the website portfolio that enables the value in accessing useful information is essential for a recommendation to take effect.

 #### *Combined User's Perspectives*

-* As a user, the ability to
+* As a user, the ability to comprehend the purpose of the website efficiently with ease so that it can be determined effectively whether the candidate is worth pursuing.

+* As a user, the website portfolio provides the content which is expected to be rendered easily, swiftly and responsively via navigational links and is achieved through means of a peripheral or alternatively through various assistive technologies.

 ### Website Developer